 This requirement is waived for any student who has completed a Public Health Bachelor's or Master's Degree from a CEPH-accredited school or program as of 2018 (e.g. SDSU's PH undergraduate degree).
-For the students in the degree programs listed in #1-3 above, a review of your academic record is completed in June to determine if Foundations can be waived for you.
+For the students in the degree programs listed above, a review of your academic record is completed in June to determine if Foundations can be waived for you.
 Students unable to waive Foundations will be contacted by email in June/July and given instructions to complete an online set of modules before fall classes begin.
-If you have been told you need to complete the Foundations of Public Health requirement but believe it should be waived for you, please email Brad Hubbard (bhubbard@sdsu.edu), Accreditation and Assessment Analyst, for details about the waiver process.
+If you have been told you need to complete the Foundations of Public Health requirement but believe it should be waived for you, please email Shan Ming Gao smgao@sdsu.edu for details about the waiver process.

-APPLIED PRACTICE EXPERIENCE (APE)
+APPLIED PRACTICE EXPERIENCE\ (APE)

-Also known as INTERNSHIPS, PRACTICUM, or FIELD PRACTICE
+\Also known as INTERNSHIPS, PRACTICUM, or FIELD PRACTICE